sooriyaarachchi/pybites.github.io-src/content/django-registration-app.md

 If you want to use SQLite you can omit the `DB_*` variables.

-Make sure you re-activate your venv so these variables are picked up:
+Make sure you re-activate your venv so these variables become active:

 	(venv) $ deactivate
 	$ source venv/bin/activate

-Last command is convenient to have in your .bashrc (assuming you always have your virtual envs in your project folder and named as *venv*):
+Last command is convenient to have in your .bashrc (assuming you always have your virtual env in your project folder naming it *venv*):

 	alias ae='source venv/bin/activate'

-We will use these variables in the next section.

 ## Configuring Django

-From here on I assume you cd'd into the toplevel register dir, so basically you are where `manage.py` sits.

-Let's set up Django's configuration that lives at `register/settings.py`.
+Let's set up Django's configuration that lives at `register/register/settings.py` (from venv dir).
 Some of this is early encapsulation and required/recommended config for later deployment to Heroku.
 Please bare with me.

-1. Delete the `SECRET_KEY` variable and add your own, also let Django know in what environment we are:
+1. Locate the `SECRET_KEY` variable, delete it and add your own, also let Django know in what environment we are:

 		SECRET_KEY = os.getenv('SECRET_KEY')
 		DJANGO_ENV = os.getenv('DJANGO_ENV', 'production').lower()

-2. Now using the newly Django env variable let's set `DEBUG` to false when not in local dev environment.
+2. Now using the newly Django env variable let's delete the `DEBUG` variable and set it based on env with the snippet below.
 We will use Heroku later to deploy the app so let's add that to `ALLOWED_HOSTS` (and limit the catch-all `*` to local env only):

 		if DJANGO_ENV == 'local':
 			DEBUG = True